Chapter 1 - The Human Aspiration

 § Self-formative power of reality, Maya.

-Makes a scheme of itself in cosmos, using complementary terms of unity and multiplicity.
+Makes a scheme of itself in cosmos, using complementary terms of unity

 Also establishes the three terms of subconscient, conscient, supraconscient.